LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-practical.rst

 CRUD Operations & HTTP Methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-   In a RESTful API the interactions a client takes on a Resource are described using HTTP methods

-If the Resource path describes the **noun** (subject) the HTTP method describes the **verb** (action) that is taken on that subject's State.

-As we saw in the previous article, State is something that can be interacted using **CRUD** operations. *By convention*, each of these operations corresponds to an HTTP method:
+In a RESTful API, the operations a client performs on a resource are described using HTTP methods.
+If the resource path describes the noun (subject), the HTTP method describes the verb (action) that is taken on that subject's state.
+As we saw in the previous article, state is something that can be interacted using CRUD operations.
+By convention, each of these operations corresponds to an HTTP method:

-.. list-table:: HTTP method and corresponding **CRUD** operation
+.. list-table:: HTTP method and corresponding CRUD operation
    :stub-columns: 1

    * - HTTP method